The Gift of the Woodi: Plot

 Meanwhile, Cliff Clavin (John Ratzenberger) brags about his invention, "beetabaga", a fictional vegetable hybrid of rutabaga and beetroot, irritating the gang.
 Later, McDonald's declines to use it as an ingredient.
 Cliff gives away samples of "beetabaga"-made recipes for anyone to eat.
-The gang refuses to eat them.
-Cliff becomes excited when a man (Bruce French) eats a sample and apparently praises it.
-Then he self-identifies as an astronaut and says that he will become "the Queen of Spain" next week.
-Cliff decides not to take the man's feedback seriously.
-Cliff, while taking the samples elsewhere to seek other feedback, offers "betabaga fajita on a pita" to Kelly.
-Unfamiliar with Cliff, she replies, "No hablo español, señor."
+Feedback from the bar patrons has been negative, but Cliff offers the samples elsewhere, hoping for a more positive reception.

 Rebecca Howe (Kirstie Alley) is feeling too attractive and sexy and turns to Lilith Sternin-Crane (Bebe Neuwirth) for help to impress her corporate superiors who she believes are ignoring her.
 Lilith does a makeover on Rebecca, so Rebecca resembles her.
 The plan backfires, however, when Rebecca's superiors at a restaurant meeting offer Lilith the vice presidential position at Lillian Corporation's east coast division.

 Production

 Phoef Sutton wrote "The Gift of the Woodi"; James Burrows directed the episode.
 Vaughn Armstrong portrayed Kelly's uncle Val, who gives her a key to a Mercedes-Benz car at her birthday party.